-Long-overlooked preliminary research and some more recent case study reports indicate chlorophyll-rich foods and chlorophyll extracts may help support production of red blood cells.
-Some of the research indicates that chlorophyll supplies the body with porphyrin rings, making it easier for the body to manufacture heme, necessary for increasing a healthy red blood cell count.
+Long-overlooked preliminary research and more recent case study reports indicate that chlorophyll-rich foods and chlorophyll extracts may help support the production of red blood cells.
+Some research indicates that chlorophyll supplies the body with porphyrin rings, making it easier to manufacture heme, which is necessary for increasing a healthy red blood cell count.

 The health benefits of chlorophyll seem to go even further.